-- Problem solving and Project Based Learning utilising contacts with the real world of creative and digital technologies.
+- Problem-solving utilising contacts with the real world of creative and digital technologies.

-- Assessment and target setting – each pupil would be tested regularly in literacy and numeracy in order to develop an individual education plan of challenge and support for each child.
-Regular testing and target setting would be seen as a positive and part of the culture of the Academy.
+- Assessment and target-setting – each student will be tested regularly in literacy and numeracy in order to develop an individual education plan of challenge and support for each student.
+Regular assessment and target-setting will be seen as a positive and part of the culture of the Academy.

-- High quality teaching and learning – all teachers would be expected to work towards being outstanding practitioners.
-Every teacher will need to be trained in the programming and development software used by pupils.
+- High quality teaching and learning – all teachers will be expected to work towards being outstanding practitioners.
+Every teacher will need to be trained in the programming and development software used by students.

-- Achievement – each Academy would work towards high levels of achievement and go beyond expectations.
+- Achievement – each Academy will work towards high levels of achievement and go beyond expectations.

-- Aspirations culture – the three Guiding Principles and 8 Conditions would be alive in the culture.
+- Aspirations culture – the three Guiding Principles and 8 Conditions will be alive in the culture.